Version

 Copyright and License

-Multi-Proj and Multi-Proj Manager are copyrighted © 2004 by CapeSoft Software (Pty) Ltd. All rights are reserved.
-CapeSoft Software (Pty) Ltd trades as CapeSoft.
+Multi-Proj and Multi-Proj Manager are copyrighted © 2023 by CapeSoft Software CC.
+All rights reserved.

-This product, and all the files contained therein, is copyrighted by CapeSoft Software (Pty) Ltd.
+This product, and all the files contained therein, is copyrighted by CapeSoft Software.

 Each developer needs his own license to use Multi-Proj.
 (Need to buy more licenses?)

 This product is provided as-is.
-CapeSoft Software (Pty) Ltd, employees of CapeSoft, and Dealers of CapeSoft products, explicitly accept no liability for any loss or damages which occur from using this package.
+CapeSoft Software and CapeSoft Electronics (collectively trading as CapeSoft), their employees and dealers explicitly accept no liability for any loss or damages which may occur from using this package.
 Use of this package constitutes agreement with this license.
 This package is used entirely at your own risk.

 Version History